Real estate agents get a lot of unfair criticism for putting their faces on all their marketing.

 Know what you stand for—know your “why,” as Simon Sinek says.
 Apple thinks differently.
 Nike empowers athletes.
 Understand why you’re doing what you’re doing, and be able to communicate that clearly to your customers.

 How do you want people to feel?
 What do you want their experience to be?
 Usually, it’s what you’re passionate about.
 Let your system play into your strengths.

 Send contracts to your clients digitally.
-(No one likes a mountain of paperwork.)
 Give your clients step-by-step instructions for what they need to sign and why.
 People are almost always confused and frustrated by contracts, and it’s not a good experience.

-After the sale, give your clients a thank-you gift, like American Lifestyle magazine.
+After the sale, give your clients a thank-you gift, like a personally branded magazine.